 Below is another fascinating article from the South African Railway Magazine.
 It puts the spotlight on Bloemfontein's history, buildings and, of course, the momentous occasion of the arrival of the railway.
-It also highlights the rapid development happening in the Colony at the time, following the end of the Anglo-Boer War.
+It also highlights the rapid development happening in the Colony following the end of the Anglo-Boer War.
 Thank you to the Heritage Office at Transnet for giving us access to their archives.

 Bloemfontein, the Capital of the Orange River Colony, is in the heart of South Africa on the main line of the Central South African Railways, between the Cape and Transvaal.
 The town is prettily situated, and looking from the Railway Station, which is at the east end of its principal street, there is a quiet dignity about it, enhanced by the hills in the near background, which becomes the seat of government of a prosperous colony.